ZODIAC KEY

 The Key is apparently sentient and can speak to others.
 It can resist commands, but it will usually acquiesce if given direct and/or repeated orders.
 Acting on its own volition, the Zodiac Key has reconstructed Jake Fury's own body after it has been fatally injured.
 When such reconstruction was no longer possible, the Key created Fury's android body.

-The Key draws power from an extradimensional source, possibly the In-Betweener, and its power is somehow dependent on intense conflict between the forces of Order and Chaos.
-It is the struggle itself that affects the Key, and it functions best when neither side is able to entirely or permanently overcome the other.
+The Key draws power from an extradimensional source, possibly the In-Betweener, and its power is somehow dependent on intense conflict between the forces of Order and Chaos--it is the struggle itself that affects the Key, and it functions best when neither side is able to entirely or permanently overcome the other.

 History:

-(Avengers III#60 (fb) - BTS) - The Ankh dimension was created by the In-Betweener as a "sanction" (sanctum?); a place for reflection, but it grew a life all its own.
+(Avengers III#60 (fb) - BTS) - The Ankh dimension was created by the In-Betweener

-(Daredevil I#73 (fb) - BTS) - Many, many cycles ago in the Dimension of Ankh, what would become known as the Zodiac Key was fashioned from the carven stone of the earth and the spilled blood of a lamb, and thus, by its origins, it was bound into the lifeblood of the All-Creator.
+(Daredevil I#73 (fb) - BTS) - Many, many cycles ago in the Dimension of Ankh, what would become known as the Zodiac Key was fashioned from the carved stone of the earth and the spilled blood of a lamb, and thus, by its origins, it was bound into the lifeblood of the All-Creator.
 For many years, the Brotherhood held sole possession of the Key, and through its use they struck the eternal balance between Order and Chaos.
 The Key served as the mystic valve through which the power of Ankh was siphoned to its bearer.

 (Daredevil I#73 (fb) - BTS) - In the fourth generation of the Century of the Leopard, something happened to the Key, causing it to weaken.